Mike Barnard (sportsman): Early years

+County Championship winner

-By the 1955 season, Barnard had established himself in the Hampshire middle order, becoming an integral member of an increasingly successful team.
-His 27 first-class appearances in 1955 saw him score 908 runs, with him making a second century; he also earned his county cap during the 1955 season.
-He played fewer games (22) the following season, but did make his highest first-class score, with an unbeaten 128 runs against the Marylebone Cricket Club at Lord's.
-Between 1956 and 1959, his returns were modest, though he did not make any further centuries during that period.
-Barnard had a poor start to the 1961 season, scoring just 154 runs in ten innings and subsequently lost his place in the Hampshire team.
-However, a back injury to Hampshire captain Colin Ingleby-Mackenzie saw him return to the side, with Barnard encountering his best form as a player.
-Hampshire spent most of the season competing with defending champions Yorkshire for their first County Championship title.
-Barnard played a series of noteworthy innings, most notably scoring an aggressive 114 runs against Warwickshire in mid-August, which sent Hampshire top of the table.
-He followed this up with half centuries against Nottinghamshire and Leicestershire.
-In a title-deciding match against Derbyshire at Bournemouth, he scored 61 runs and shared in a partnership of 99 runs with Peter Sainsbury, helping to set a target which Derbyshire were unable to reach and handed Hampshire their first County Championship title.
-His return for the 1961 season was 661 runs at an average of 28.73, which was to be his highest season average.
+In the 1960 season, Barnard scored 640 runs from 23 matches, averaging 18.82.
+He had a poor start to the 1961 season, scoring just 154 runs in ten innings and lost his place in the team.
+However, a back injury to captain Colin Ingleby-Mackenzie saw him return, with Barnard encountering his best form as a player.
+Hampshire spent most of the season competing with defending champions Yorkshire.
+Barnard played a series of noteworthy innings, most notably scoring an aggressive 114 runs against Warwickshire in mid-August, that sent Hampshire top of the table.
+He followed this with half-centuries against Nottinghamshire and Leicestershire.
+In a title-deciding match against Derbyshire at Bournemouth, he scored 61 runs and shared in a partnership of 99 runs with Peter Sainsbury, helping set a target which Derbyshire were unable to reach, giving Hampshire their first County Championship title.
+He scored 661 runs and averaged 28.73 in 1961, the highest average of his career.

-Encouraged by Hampshire's Championship success and his own personal form, he proceeded to have his most successful season in his first-class career in 1962, when he scored 1,114 runs at an average of 27.17 from 29 matches.
-His good form continued into 1963, with 980 runs at an average of 25.12 from 27 matches, though Hampshire were unable to repeat their Championship success.
-Barnard was a member of Hampshire's team for their inaugural appearance in List A one-day cricket against Derbyshire in the 1963 Gillette Cup, with him making 98 runs batting at number three.
-He once again had successful seasons with the bat in 1964 and 1965, scoring 814 and 953 runs respectively; he made his final first-class century during the 1965 season, with an "attractive" 123 runs opening the batting against the touring Australians.
-His form fell away dramatically in the 1966 season, with 233 runs at an average of 14.56 from eleven matches.
-He played exclusively for the Second Eleven during the 1967 season and had a testimonial season in 1968, but did not play first-class or one-day cricket for Hampshire again after the 1966 season.
+Encouraged by Hampshire's Championship success and his own personal form, Barnard had his most successful season in 1962.
+He surpassed a thousand runs in a season for the only time, scoring 1,114 runs at an average of 27.17 from 29 matches.
+Despite his personal success, Hampshire were unable to repeat their Championship success, finishing in tenth place.
+His good form continued into the 1963 season, with 980 runs at an average of 25.12 from 27 matches.
+He was a member of Hampshire's team for their inaugural appearance in List A one-day cricket against Derbyshire in the 1963 Gillette Cup, with him making 98 runs batting at number three.
+The following season, he scored 814 first-class runs, averaging 23.94; he scored the final century of his career in 1964, with an "attractive" 123 runs opening the batting against the touring Australians.
+He played twice in the Gillette Cup, scoring a half-century against minor county Wiltshire in the competition's first round.
+In the 1965 season he made 26 first-class appearances, scoring 958 runs at an average of 21.28.
+He also made three appearances in the Gillette Cup.

+His form fell away dramatically in the 1966 season, with 233 runs at an average of 14.56 from 11 matches, and he found himself out of the team by mid-July.
+He played two matches in the 1966 Gillette Cup.
+He played exclusively for the Second Eleven during the 1967 season and had a testimonial season in 1968, but did not play first-class or one-day cricket after 1966.